kuromiii/legacy-lua-scripts/README.md

 This mod allows to define a list of allowed users who will automatically be given referee status when they join the server.
 The list to edit is in the `autoref.lua` file and is called `allowed_guids`.

 To add it to your server, you simply need to upload the lua file in the `legacy` directory of your server, and add `lua_modules "autoref.lua"` in your server configuration.
+You also need to edit the list of allowed users, obviously.

+## Firstblood

+This mod simply plays a sound and displays a message on first blood.
+By default, the sound that's played is the referee sound and the message is "player HAS DRAWN THE FIRST BLOOD", but this can easily be changed by editing the `firstblood.lua` file.
+Specifically, you need to change the `sound` and `message` variables.

+To add it to your server, you simply need to upload the lua file in the `legacy` directory of your server, and add `lua_modules "firstblood.lua"` in your server configuration.